DeadBranches/samsung-esp8266-remote/README.md

 # samsung-esp8266-remote
 An ESP8266 implementation of IRremote.
-Control a Samsung TV over serial input
+Control a Samsung TV over serial input.
+Trigger an infrared LED to send Samsung remote codes by sending commands to an ESP8266 over the serial console.

 # What it Does

 # How it Works
+Send a single letter to the serial console to trigger the following commands.

+** letter : remote command **
+p : tv off
+o : tv on
+l : source selection
+m : menu
+e : enter
+r : return
+q : exit
+w : up
+a : left
+s : down
+d : right

 # Requirements